dom-arch/website/doc/assemblies/readme.md

 A `Assembly\HTML\Section::assemble($page)` creates & appends a section element to the defined/default parent element and defines the dynamic nodes

-It also have a `$assembly->translate()` called to translate the section contents, once all is defined

 ## <a name="playing-with-the-elements">Playing with the elements :</a>

 Here, you can only find the DOMArch extras doc on nodes, for a detailled documentation, please check the [PHPDOM tutorials](https://github.com/dom-arch/php-dom/tutorials#title)